Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 This does not occur for cross-references in M.  Seems like a minor improvement in A.

-TODO: In M, section cross-references are "Section <number>".
+TODO: In M, cross-references to a top-level section are "Section
+<number>".
 In A they are "Chapter <number>".
+In A they are "Section
+<number.number>" if it is a second level or lower level section.
 Acceptable?

 Figure captions in M have a horizontal rule line separating them from the figure, but no such line in A.  Something to try to improve in A